cmk/lambda-calculus/slides.md

 ---

+In his classic book [To Mock a Mockingbird](http://www.amazon.com/Mock-Mockingbird-Other-Logic-Puzzles/dp/0192801422), Raymond Smullyan teaches combinatory logic using the analogy of songbirds in a forest.
+$$
+$$
+The bird names have gone a long way in establishing a common vocabulary of programming idioms and techniques.

+---

 #Challenge Question:

 What do these combinators do?

-1) 𝜆𝑥.𝑥
+1) 𝜆𝑥.𝑥  (Identity)

-2) 𝜆𝑥𝑦.𝑥
+2) 𝜆𝑥.𝑥𝑥 (Mockingbird)

-3) 𝜆𝑥𝑦.𝑥𝑦
+3) 𝜆𝑥𝑦.𝑥 (Kestrel)

-4) 𝜆𝑥𝑦𝑧.𝑥𝑧𝑦
+4) 𝜆𝑥𝑦.𝑦𝑥 (Thrush)

-.notes: id, const, apply, flip
+5) 𝜆𝑥𝑦𝑧.𝑥𝑧(𝑦𝑧) (Starling)

 ---

-#SKI Combinators

-The Starling, Kestrel, and Identity combinators are defined as:

-S := 𝜆𝑥𝑦𝑧.𝑥𝑧(𝑦𝑧)

-K := 𝜆𝑥𝑦.𝑥

-I := 𝜆𝑥.𝑥

----

-Remarkably, Schönfinkel also showed that all closed lambda expressions can be expressed in terms of the S, K, and I combinators.
+Remarkably, Schönfinkel showed that all closed lambda expressions can be expressed in terms of the Starling and Kestrel and Identity combinators.
 $$
 $$
 All operations in lambda calculus are expressed in the SKI combinator calculus as binary trees whose leaves are one of the three symbols S, K, and I.